 - June 2020 - The Oasis expands with the publishing house Monokel, thanks to which the Book Studio was established here

 - September 2020 - Langos Bar opens

 - February 2021 - Viecha malých vinárov changes its concept, it becomes the Viecha naturálnych vinárov

 How it began

 The ALIANCIA STARÁ TRŽNICA (Alliance Old Market Hall) was founded it 2012 as an association of eleven professionals from various fields of occupation.
-They were all shared a common dissatisfaction with the state of the historical building of the Old Market Hall in Bratislava.
-In 2012, the building had been closed to the public for over five years, with the exception of sporadic events that took place here.
 At this time, the Old Market Hall was managed by the BKIS (Bratislava Cultural and Information Centre).
 This function was delegated to the BKIS by the owner of the building – the City of Bratislava.
 However, there was no clear plan for future development of the building and financial support was absent as well.
 These were the reasons, why the AST members decided to put their professional skills and knowledge good use and to create a project of the Old Market Hall revitalization.
-The aim was to turn it into an urban center offering food markets, cultural events, and services with added value for the citizens and tourists, while being financially independent from the city budget.
+The aim was to turn it into an urban center offering food markets and cultural events for the citizens and tourists, while being financially independent from the city budget.

 Apart from filling the building with a program, the Alliance also actively worked on its improvements.
 Various renovations happened, including the electrical systems replacements, revision of the boiler room and lifts, flooring replacement, double window panel installation on the side of the Nedbalova ulica, installation of various acoustic and isolation interior elements (curtains, special paint), new anti-flammable paint, new EPS (Electronic Anti-fire System) and many other improvements.